Ross Chastain: Feud with Denny Hamlin

-"GameCube" wall-ride maneuver / "The Hail Melon"
+"The Hail Melon"

-In October, Chastain qualified for the Championship 4 by a thin margin at Martinsville, where he, in tenth place on the last lap of the race, drove his car into the outside wall of the track in Turns 3 and 4 to pick up the unprecedented speed of up to 130 mph, overtaking Hamlin and four other drivers to finish in fifth place.
+In October, Chastain qualified for the Championship 4 by a thin margin at 2022 Xfinity 500 held at the Martinsville Speedway, where he, in tenth place on the last lap of the race, drove his car into the outside wall of the track in Turns 3 and 4 to pick up the unprecedented speed of up to 130 mph, overtaking Hamlin and four other drivers to finish in fifth place (Chastain would later end up in fourth place, due to Brad Keselowski being disqualified in the post-race inspection due to his car being found to be underweight).
 Chastain set a record for the fastest lap during a NASCAR Cup Series race for the track.
-He was retroactively credited with a fourth-place finish after Brad Keselowski was disqualified.

-The "wall-riding" move was widely commented upon in the media.
-Chastain said that the move was inspired by the video game NASCAR 2005 on the GameCube.
-Overtaken rival Hamlin described it as a "great move", adding that "when you have no other choice, it certainly is easy to do that."
-Although NASCAR ruled the maneuver legal, some race competitors and commentators criticized the move's safety and called on NASCAR to prohibit the move from setting a precedent at future races.
-A rule change on January 31, 2023 officially made such moves illegal and subject to a time penalty.
+The "wall-riding" move, nicknamed "Hail Melon" as a portmanteau of the Hail Mary pass in American football and "watermelon" in allusion to Chastain's background, was widely commented upon in the media.
+Chastain said that the move was inspired by playing the video game NASCAR 2005 on the GameCube as a kid with his brother Chad.
+Overtaken rival Hamlin, who was ultimately eliminated from the playoffs as a direct result of Chastain's move, described it as a "great move", adding that "when you have no other choice, it certainly is easy to do that."
+Although NASCAR ruled the maneuver legal, some race competitors and commentators criticized the move's safety and NASCAR banned the move the following season, indicating that all future occurrences would result in a time penalty.

 Within days, footage of the move received more than 100 million views on Twitter and other social media.

-At Phoenix, Chastain finished third in the Cup Championship race to finish a career-best second in the points standings.
+2023

+Chastain started the 2023 season with a ninth-place finish at the 2023 Daytona 500.
+Shortly after finishing fifth at Kansas, Noah Gragson confronted him over a racing incident between them that resulted in Gragson hitting the outside wall.
+Gragson shoved Chastain, who retaliated with a punch to the face.
+Chastain scored his first win of the season at Nashville.
+He was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race, but won the season finale at Phoenix and finished ninth in the points standings.

+2024: Missing the playoffs

+Chastain started the 2024 season with a 21st place finish at the 2024 Daytona 500.
+Despite having four top-fives and nine top-tens during the regular season, Chastain would go winless and would miss the playoffs for the first time since 2021.
+During the playoffs, he held off William Byron to win at Kansas.
+Following the Martinsville playoff race, the No. 1 was docked 50 owner and driver points and Chastain and the team were each fined US$100,000 for race manipulation, when Chastain and fellow Chevrolet driver Austin Dillon formed a blockade to allow William Byron to make the Championship 4.
+In addition, Surgen was suspended for the Phoenix finale.

+In the Truck Series, Chastain returned to Niece Motorsports to drive the No. 45 truck to victory lane at Darlington.